centreon/centreon-documentation/en/releases/centreon-core.md

 ### 20.04.6

 > Newly shared views do not break widget preferences.
-> But, if you have already broken widget preferences for users who add a shared view, you'll need to :
+> But, if you have already broken widget preferences for users who add a shared
+> view, you'll need to:
+>
-> * Login centreon web with the user who share the custom view
+> * Login centreon web with the user who shares the custom view
 > * Switch to the custom view with broken preferences for other users
 > * Click on "Share view", and then click on "Share"
 >